influxdata/docs-v2/CONTRIBUTING.md

   v2_0:
     name: # Article name that only appears in the left nav
     parent: # Specifies a parent group and nests navigation items
-weight: # Determines sort order in both the nav tree and in article lists.
+weight: # Determines sort order in both the nav tree and in article lists
 draft: # If true, will not render page on build
 enterprise_all: # If true, specifies the doc as a whole is specific to InfluxDB Enterprise
 enterprise_some: # If true, specifies the doc includes some content specific to InfluxDB Enterprise
 cloud_all: # If true, specifies the doc as a whole is specific to InfluxDB Cloud
 cloud_some: # If true, specifies the doc includes some content specific to InfluxDB Cloud v2.x/tags: # Tags specific to each version (replace .x" with the appropriate minor version )
+related: # Creates links to specific internal and external content at the bottom of the page
+  - /path/to/related/article
+  - https://external-link.com, This is an external link
 ```

 #### Title usage